 The green band is for the additional reductions (44 MtCO2e) from measures such as improved public transit and green infrastructure, technology and innovation, and emissions stored carbon (in forests, soils and wetlands.)

-The lower portion of the chart represents the additional reductions which we calculated to be necessary to meet our minimum Paris Agreement pledge to do our share towards keeping the increases in global temperatures below 2 degrees C. However, we pledged to take actions consistent with holding the increase in the global average temperature to well below 2 degrees C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 degrees C. However, the recent IPCC report states that we ought to aim for 1.5 degrees instead of 2 degrees.
+In Paris, Canada pledged to take actions consistent with holding the increase in global average temperatures to well below 2 degrees C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5 degrees C. However, the recent IPCC report states that we ought to aim for 1.5 degrees instead of 2 degrees.